wacncontent/CustomizeTool/output/articles/redis-cache/cache-configure.md

 ![Support + troubleshooting](./media/cache-configure/redis-cache-support-troubleshooting.png)

-Click **Troubleshoot** to be provided with common issues and strategies for resolving them.
+Click **Diagnose and solve problems** to be provided with common issues and strategies for resolving them.

-Click **Audit logs** to view actions performed on your cache.
+Click **Activity log** to view actions performed on your cache.
 You can also use filtering to expand this view to include other resources.
 For more information on working with audit logs, see [View events and audit logs](/documentation/articles/insights-debugging-with-events/) and [Audit operations with Resource Manager](/documentation/articles/resource-group-audit/).
 For more information on monitoring Azure Redis Cache events, see [Operations and alerts](/documentation/articles/cache-how-to-monitor/#operations-and-alerts).

 **Resource health** watches your resource and tells you if it's running as expected.
 For more information about the Azure Resource health service, see [Azure Resource health overview](/documentation/articles/resource-health-overview/).